EEG-project-capstone/eeg-auditory-stimulus/README.md

-# EEG Data Analysis on Controlled (Healthy) Patients
+# Preliminary EEG Data Analysis on Controlled (Healthy) Patients
 We are conducting replications of papers (...) on controlled patients.